Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Introduction

 While considerable efforts have been made in studying heavy-ion collisions involving spherical nuclei~\cite{Adam_2016,Acharya_2020,Adare_2011,Adams_2005}, experimental data for collisions involving deformed nuclei (such as $^{238}$U) remains limited.
-Collisions of deformed nuclei, however, present an exciting opportunity for testing our understanding of QGP dynamics.
-To achieve this, it is crucial to develop a comprehensive framework that can incorporate all types of fluctuations at all stages.
+Furthermore, new studies have found that nuclei which had historically been modeled spherically (such as $^{197}$Au) may actually be deformed~\cite{Ryssens_2023,giacalone2021impact}.
+Therefore, not only do collisions of deformed nuclei present an exciting opportunity for testing our understanding of QGP dynamics, but `deformity' may be more common than we believed in the nuclear world.
+To test these hypotheses, it is crucial to develop a comprehensive framework that can incorporate all types of fluctuations at all stages.

-In this study, we employ an up-to-date, comprehensive and well-motivated theoretical framework to both compare to available data from STAR~\cite{Adamczyk_2015} and extract predictions for a wide range of observables in U+U collisions at $\sqrt{s_{NN}} = \qty{193}{\giga\electronvolt}$.
+In this study, we employ an up-to-date, comprehensive and well-motivated theoretical framework to both compare to available data from STAR~\cite{Adamczyk_2015} and extract predictions for a wide range of observables in U+U and Au+Au collisions at $\sqrt{s_{NN}} = \qty{193}{\giga\electronvolt}$ \& $\qty{200}{\giga\electronvolt}$ respectively.
+Both collision systems will be studied using two distinct Woods-Saxon parametrizations each.
 Simulations begin with the IP-Glasma model, which is based on the Colour Glass Condensate (CGC) framework~\cite{GELIS_CGC,Iancu_2004} and provides realistic event-by-event colour fluctuations as well as pre-equilibrium flow.
 IP-Glasma has been successful at reproducing key observables across both the energy and collision system spectra \cite{Gale:2012rq,Gale:2013da,Schenke_2020,heffernan2023bayesian,McDonald_2017,heffernan2023earlytimes,mcdonald202331d}.
 MUSIC, a relativistic viscous hydrodynamic simulation which incorporates bulk and shear viscosities~\cite{MUSIC_Schenke, Ryu_2015}, then takes over the evolution of the system.
 Once the density and temperatures of the QGP drop sufficiently, the system is `frozen-out', meaning that fluid cells which were previously governed by hydrodynamics are converted into hadrons before being propagated.
 This final stage of the simulations is taken up by iS3D~\cite{mcnelis2020particlization} \& SMASH~\cite{Weil_2016}, two models which combine to generate hadronic cascades.
 The inner workings of the various phases of our simulations will be discussed in detail in section \ref{sec:theo}.

 This paper follows the following structure: section \ref{sec:theo} examines the different stages of our physical model in varying detail, ranging from an in-depth discussion of IP-Glasma in subsection \ref{subsec:ipg} to a more cursory look at hadronic transport model SMASH \ref{subsec:is3dsmash}.
 Section \ref{sec:obs} details the different studied observables and their working definitions, as well as theoretical expectations for their sensitivity to the initial state when possible.
 These include centrality selection (\ref{subsec:cent}), flow analysis methods (\ref{subsec:flow}) and transverse-momentum-flow correlations (\ref{subsec:rho}).
 We then show our model's comparative and predictive capabilities and results in section \ref{sec:res}.
 The paper will end with a summary and conclusion, presented in section \ref{sec:conc}.